rickyzhou0419-byte/AI-Culture-Lab/01-story-snake/01-strategic-research-and-positioning.md

 ### Uneven language ability

-“ABC children” are not one proficiency level.
+"ABC children" are not one proficiency level.
 The experience must work when a child cannot read Chinese and should not punish limited speaking ability.

 ### Child privacy and safety

 Under COPPA, online services directed to children under 13 have special obligations when collecting personal information.
-Audio containing a child’s voice can qualify as personal information.[^12] UNESCO also recommends privacy protection, age-appropriate design, and age limits for independent use of generative-AI platforms.[^13]
+Audio containing a child's voice can qualify as personal information.[^12] UNESCO also recommends privacy protection, age-appropriate design, and age limits for independent use of generative-AI platforms.[^13]

 For the first prototype, the safest default is: